rackerlabs/support-how-to/content/how-to/managed-operations/properties-of-rdbmss-and-nosql-databases/index.md

 NoSQL is a non-schema alternative to SQL and RDBMSs designed to store, process, and analyze extremely large amounts of unstructured data.

-In NoSQL databases, the principles of ACID (atomicity, consistency, isolation, and durability) are reduced.
+NoSQL databases deemphasize the principles of ACID (atomicity, consistency, isolation, and durability).
 In addition, the process of normalization is not mandatory in NoSQL.
-Due to the size and speed of modern data, it is preferable for NoSQL databases to be de-normalized.
+Because of the size and speed of modern data, you shoud de-normalize NoSQL databases.

 NoSQL databases have the following properties: